MuffinLorde/Dystribute/README.md

   <img src="https://github.com/MuffinLorde/Dystribute/blob/main/logo.png" height="200">
   <h1 align="center">Dystribute Package Manager</h1>
 </p>
 Dystribute is a package manager that connects to GitHub and platforms to get you the best version of your wanted package or program.
+Not for one but for all

 ```
-Not for one, but for all
+dyst install {package name}
 ```

 > [!IMPORTANT]